Relapse Can Mean Death In Today’s Fentanyl Landscape

 The next thing I think we have to do for ourselves is to console ourselves.
 Take care of that inner child who didn’t get heard and who didn’t get her or his little needs met.
 Give ourselves the things we need to feel loved and understood–even if we don’t have the exact situation we want in life.
 A consolation is a person or thing providing comfort to a person who has suffered

 I think people in recovery need a little comfort.
-It’s not the easy choice to get and stay sober, and the holidays can make it particularly challenging.
-So, let’s let the system work for us and accept consolation.
-Or provide ourselves with comfort and encouragement.
-To me, that means I’m going to be enjoying all the things the holidays have to offer.
-I will enjoy the sales and get the things I need to feel like I’m taken care of.
-I will cook and enjoy the food of the holidays because I love food.
-And, holiday food can be especially delicious and comforting even though the holidays are not.
+It’s not an easy choice to get and stay sober, so it deserves a reward.
+Let the recovery system work for you and accept consolation.
+Or provide yourself with comfort and encouragement.
+To me, that means I’m going to be enjoying all the things I know work for me.
+I will meditate when necessary, and I will go outside and walk the dogs, and listen to music, I and cook and enjoy food because I love food.
+If you meditate, now might be a good time to get a mantra.

 There are my three Cs to relapse prevention.
 Stay connected, confess to someone if you need some extra love, and console yourself because this sobriety road we’re on is tough.
 100 Tips For Growing Up is a great resource in easy tips for relapse prevention and attaining the life you want and deserve.
 I lived it and wrote the tips to make it easier for you.
 Enjoy.

 Check out my book 100